Distributed Computing in the Asynchronous LOCAL model: The asynchronous LOCAL model(s)

 A vertex $v\in V$ supports two entities: a \emph{router} $r_v$, and a \emph{process}~$p_v$.
 The former is in charge of routing messages passing through $v$, of delivering messages to the process $p_v$, and of forwarding messages emitted by $p_v$.
-The \dcpld\/ model shares with the \local\/ model the fact that \emph{communications are synchronous}, that is, the communication network performs in \emph{rounds}.
-At each round, the messages placed in the input buffers of every router $r_v$ are forwarded through all adjacent links incident to node $v$, i.e., placed in the input buffers of all routers $r_w$, and in the input buffer of process $p_w$, for every node $w$ adjacent to $v$ in $G$.
-The messages transferred to the process $p_v$ are placed in an input buffer $b^{in}_v$, accessible by $p_v$ at any point in time.
-Similarly, whenever $p_v$ aims at sending information to the network, it places these information in an output buffer $b^{out}_v$.
-At each round, the router $r_v$ takes all data stored in $b^{out}_v$ (if any), regroups them as a message, and forwards this message to all neighbors.
-In particular, every message sent by a process at the beginning of a round is received by all neighboring processes at the end of the round, whenever the latter are awake.
 Each process $p_v$ has an identifier, $\id(v)$, which is unique in the system.
 Routers do not have identifiers.
 However, at a degree-$d$ node~$v$, the $d$ communication links incident to the router $r_v$ are arbitrarily labeled with distinct integers from~1 to~$d$.
 These labels are called \emph{port numbers}.
 Note that an edge may have two different port numbers at its two extremities.
 These port numbers are solely for allowing every process to become aware of the structure of the network in its vicinity.
-In addition port~0 designates the communication interface between the router~$r_v$ and the process~$p_v$.
+In addition, port~0 designates the communication interface between the router~$r_v$ and the process~$p_v$.

+The \dcpld\/ model shares with the \local\/ model the fact that \emph{communications are synchronous}, that is, the communication network performs in \emph{rounds}.
+At each round, the messages placed in the input buffers of every router $r_v$ are forwarded through all links incident to node $v$, i.e., placed in the input buffers of all routers $r_w$, for every node $w$ adjacent to $v$ in $G$.
+Any message placed in the input buffet of a router $r_w$ is immediately transferred to the process $p_w$, during the same round.

+More specifically, the messages transferred to a process $p_v$ are placed in an input buffer $b^{in}_v$, in which $r_v$ can write at every round, and in which $p_v$ can read at any point in time.
+Similarly, whenever $p_v$ aims at sending information through the network, it places these information in an output buffer $b^{out}_v$.
+At each round, the router $r_v$ takes all data stored in $b^{out}_v$ (if any), groups them as one message, and forwards this message to all neighbors of node~$v$.
+In particular, every message sent by a process at the beginning of a round is received by all neighboring processes at the end of the round, whenever the latter are awake.